docknetwork/api-docs/source/index.html.md

 Schemas are useful when enforcing a specific structure on a collection of data like a Verifiable Credential.
 Data Verification schemas, for example, are used to verify that the structure and contents of a Verifiable Credential conform to a published schema.
 On the other hand, Data Encoding schemas are used to map the contents of a Verifiable Credential to an alternative representation format, such as a binary format used in a zero-knowledge proof.

-Before diving further into Schemas, it is important to understand how they are stored in the Dock chain.
-Schemas are stored on chain as a `Blob` in the Blob Storage module.
-They are identified and retrieved by their unique blob id, a 32 byte long hex string.
-They are authored by a DID and have a max size of 1024 bytes.

 ## Create Schema